 1. Comfortability

 The single most important factor to consider when purchasing cycling glasses is comfortability.
 If your glasses aren’t comfortable, you just won’t wear them.
-Even if they’re shatter-resistant, anti-fog, and have a streamlined style, it’s all useless if they aren’t attached to your face.
+Even if they’re polarized lenses that are shatter-resistant, anti-fog, and have a streamlined style, it’s all useless if they aren’t attached to your face.

 The best way to determine if a pair of cycling glasses will be comfortable is to try them on with your helmet and wear them for a brief ride.
 You’ll be able to tell fairly quickly whether or not they’re comfortable or completely irritating.